Freak

 because of the mishap, while there was also interference with telephone communications in the district.
 All this was caused when

-cable of an escaped barrage balloon was dragged a considerable distance across
+the cable of an escaped barrage balloon was dragged a considerable distance across the countryside.

-A motorcar, driven by Mr Jack Grange, aged 26, publican, The Square, Ballyclare, who was accompanied by his mother, Mrs. Rebecca
+The motorcar, driven by Mr Jack Grange, aged 26, publican, The Square, Ballyclare, had several occupants, Mr Grange's mother, Mrs. Rebecca

 I noticed a balloon drifting overhead.
 I did not pay much attention at the time.
 Then some time afterwards I noticed the cable